DragonHPC/dragon-cloud/charts/gpu-cloud-services/app-readme.md

 <img src="https://dragonhpc.org/wp-content/uploads/2025/03/Color-logo-no-background.png" width="600">

-DragonHPC is a composable and distributed runtime that enables users to create scalable, complex, and resilient HPC and AI applications, workflows, and services through standard Python interfaces.
+The GPU Cloud Services Batch is a composable and distributed runtime that enables users to

+create scalable, complex, and resilient HPC and AI applications, workflows, and services through standard Python interfaces.
 Dragon provides capabilities to address many of the challenges around programmability, memory management, transparency, and efficiency on distributed computing systems.

 # Post-Installation Steps